jochen-oko/prettify-json-chrome/README.md

 3) click the awesome icon next to your address bar, labeled {p}

 ## Next steps:
-* do something better than nothing, if no json at all or no valid json was selected
+* do something better than nothing, if no json at all or invalid json was selected
-* handle larger selections